- The error 0x800704cf is related to a problem that denies you access to the network.

 - The Device Manager window should now be displayed on your computer.

-- Expand the Network Adapters to bring the list of Adapters available on your PC.
+- Expand Network adapters to bring the list of adapters available on your PC.

-- Manually uninstall the adapters one by one – right click on each entry and select ‘uninstall’.
+- Manually uninstall the adapters one by one – right-click on each entry and select Uninstall device.

-- Hint: if you cannot uninstall a certain Adapter, don’t worry, go to the next entry.
+- If you cannot uninstall a certain adapter, don’t worry, go to the next entry.